-The oil industry is essential to global energy production, supplying fuel to refineries, power plants, and industries.
+The oil industry is essential to global energy production, supplying fuel to a number of industries, including refineries and power plants.
 However, transporting crude oil from extraction sites to refineries, storage facilities, and ports presents logistical and environmental challenges.

-This guide examines the primary transportation methods—pipelines, rail, tankers, and trucks—along with their benefits, risks, and environmental impact.
+This guide explores the oil and gas transportation market, highlighting key methods—pipelines, rail, tankers, and trucks—and their benefits, risks, and environmental impact.

 Rail Transport: Cost-Effective but Risky